Tuesday, May 31, 2011

 Experience Hendrix/Sony Legacy 88765441751

 This is the American debut album by the Jimi Hendrix Experience and a recent mono reissue of the British debut album that was originally released by Track Records.
 The American debut was the first Hendrix album I owned.
 I bought it at Tower Records in Berkeley about 1979.
 I was a late convert to Hendrix.
 I saw "Woodstock" while I was in high school and Hendrix's performance gave me a headache - too many close-ups and too much noise.
 I also saw "Monterey Pop" as a young teen and thought his performance was self-indulgent and gimmicky.
 Fortunately I've since realized the errors of my ways and Hendrix is now my favorite guitarist and one of my favorite performers.
 This is one of the great debut albums in rock history, particularly in its U. S. release version on Reprise - for once the U. S. record company made a better version than its U. K. counterpart.
 I prefer the psychedelic record cover that Reprise used and I approve of substituting the classic singles "Purple Haze," "Hey Joe" and "The Wind Cries Mary" for "Can You See Me," "Red House" and "Remember" although if it were up to me, "Third Stone From the Sun" or "May This Be Love" would be the songs coming off the album instead.
 "Red House" is a great performance, but it is pretty much a straight blues song and disrupts the flow of an otherwise psychedelic album.
 "Remember" is one of the worst songs that Hendrix ever wrote, I find it lackluster and dull.
 "Can You See Me" on the other hand is terrific, I wish Reprise had kept it on the album.
 As for the issue of mono versus stereo, I prefer the stereo versions for the most part.
 Maybe I'm just used to hearing the stereo versions having been listening to them for 35 years, but they sound more expressive to me particularly on the more expansive psychedelic numbers like "Are You Experienced" or "I Don't Live Today."
-The reissue sounds very clean though, they did a great job mastering it.
+The reissue sounds very crisp though, they did a great job mastering it.
 In either version I think the most remarkable thing about this record is that it represented something entirely new, nothing like this had ever been heard before.
 I'm a little envious of people who bought this in 1967 and heard it for the first time.
 How astonishing it must have sounded, I'll bet they were blown away.
 Admittedly when I listen to "Love or Confusion," I am reminded of the Yardbirds in the Jeff Beck era and prior to Hendrix's arrival, Jeff Beck was the most inventive and creative guitarist in rock.
 Certainly the Yardbirds explored the heavy psychedelic blues before Hendrix did, but they were just as likely to deliver silly pop ditties as well.
 Hendrix was a far superior songwriter and a more consistent artist.
 As inane as "Third Stone From the Sun" may be, it is still far more interesting than "Hot House of Omagarashid" or "Little Soldier Boy."
 Besides, nothing in the Yardbirds catalog (great as it is) can really compare to "I Don't Live Today" or "Purple Haze."
 This is the boldest and heaviest rock music ever, played with unprecedented skill and passion.
 This isn't just lumpen heaviness like Blue Cheer, this is heaviness with a purpose.
 Even now, 44 years later, it still sounds impressive, state of the art heavy rock.
 No metal guitarist will ever approach Hendrix at his zenith.
 Every riff he touched turned to gold, the man was one of the few bona fide geniuses in rock.
 Aside from "Remember," "Third Stone From the Sun" or "May This Be Love" every song on either version of the album is brilliant and even those three are enjoyable.
 This is a record with intelligent and poetic lyrics and dazzling playing throughout, what more do you want from a rock album?
 1967 was such an amazing year, so many great albums were released that year but I have yet to hear a better one than this.
 Recommended to anyone who has never been experienced.

 Columbia CS 9516

 I bought this at Raspberry Records in Salt Lake City around 1975.
 At the time I was only buying Beatles or ex-Beatles records, but I became infatuated with the Byrds after seeing a vintage clip of them on TV doing "Turn!
 Turn!
 Turn!" and when I saw this album cover I had to have it.
 It was one of my favorite album covers for quite some time.
 It is a premature compilation, it only covers their first four albums and it is pretty skimpy too with only 11 tracks clocking in at a little over 30 minutes.
 Gene Clark gets short shrift, as does David Crosby (not that I'm complaining) and Bob Dylan is over-represented with 4 cuts, one of which wasn't even a single.
 The liner notes by Dave Swaney are quite good for their time although somehow he finds a way to mention band publicist Derek Taylor while ignoring Gene Clark and Chris Hillman.
 Most casual fans would probably prefer a more comprehensive overview of the band, but for folk-rock fans, this sums up that period of the Byrds' career pretty nicely.
 As befits a greatest hits package, there is not a bad song on here and until I bought the first four albums, I played it a lot.
 I rarely play it at all anymore, but it certainly had a big influence on me, I owe a lot of my interest in folk-rock to this record.
 My favorite cut is "Eight Miles High", its blend of folk-rock and psychedelia is irresistible to me.
 My other favorites are "Mr. Tambourine Man," "So You Want to Be A Rock 'n' Roll Star" and "I'll Feel A Whole Lot Better" which I find endlessly listenable.
 At the time I didn't like "5D" at all, I've come to like it somewhat but I'm sure the only reason it is on here is because it has a McGuinn copyright.
 I think this album would have been more valuable if it included some non-album cuts like "She Don't Care About Time" (a better song than most of the ones on this record in my opinion), "Lady Friend" or the original version of "Why".
-Basically if you are a Byrds fan, you own the first four albums, all of which are terrific, so you don't need this record.
+Basically if you are a Byrds fan, you own the first four albums, all of which are essential, so you don't need this record.
 Recommended for folk-rock dilettantes.

 Tuesday, May 3, 2011